ohyeah2389/Assetto-T-180/README.md

 ## Credits
 - [Mectreno](https://sketchfab.com/Mectren0) for the base of the Mach 6 3D model
-- Mad Agus for the Augury model
+- Mad Agus for modeling and providing the following car 3D assets:
+  - Augury
+  - Gigerbon/Type C
+  - Godelian
+  - GRX
+  - Hangul
+  - Matryoshka
+  - Uniron protocar

 ## Requirements
 - A legal and activated copy of Assetto Corsa for personal computers